13 hacks that will massively increase your productivity

 Choose where you work carefully

-Find your quiet zone – finding somewhere that faces a wall or a desk that has a surround is perfect (if a bit grim) – and get settled.
+The solution?
+Find your quiet zone.
+Somewhere that faces a wall or a desk that has a surround is perfect (if a bit grim).
+Now all you need to do is get settled.

 We'd also recommend investing in some noise cancelling headphones if you have the spare cash.
-Particularly during busy (and noisy) exam periods, these things are a godsend.
+These things are a godsend, particularly during busy (and noisy) exam periods.

 Close open loops